Coppernic/coppernic.github.io/docs/app/agrident_wedge.md

  Using Agrident Wedge with Intents.
  ---------------------------------

- - For this example, Coppernic Utility library is used.
+ - For this example, the Coppernic Utility library is used.
 You must declare it in build.gradle:

  ``` groovy
  // At project level